The Voyage of The Aegre: Notes on Chapter 18 – Disaster

 The declination of bright stars is given in the Nautical Almanac.

 Another bright star, Sirius, has a declination of 16° 42.
 It was hard to tell if Sirius was going to the north or south of us, indicating that we were probably in a latitude of about 17° S .
-The latitude of Rarotonga is about 21° South, so it was most likely about 240 miles to the south of us.
+The latitude of the island of Rarotonga is about 21° South, so it was most likely about 240 miles to the south of us.

 You might wonder how I could recognise appropriate stars.
 Was my knowledge of the stars that good?
 No, it wasn’t.
 However, while studying how to take early morning and evening star sights in the Eastern Pacific, I learned to use Volume 1 of the Sight Reduction Tables for Air Navigation for Selected Stars, and using these Tables you can easily find named bright stars in the night sky.

 To use these Tables, you first use the annual Nautical Almanac to look up the Greenwich Hour Angle (GHA) for the nearest tabulated time (GMT date and time) for that day, then subtract from this one’s estimated angle of longitude; this gives the Local Hour Angle (LHA).
 Then, going to Volume 1 (above), you find the two pages for your approximate latitude (17° S for us in the table above), then select the LHA in the left-hand column.
-The columns to the right then show the altitude (angle) and magnetic bearing of seven stars suitable for taking a sight on.
+The columns to the right then show the altitude (angle) and true compass bearing of seven stars suitable for taking a sight on.
 This makes it easy to find these stars.
 Luckily the Tables had survived the capsize and drying out.

 We the Navigators by David Lewis